Hiking in Montenegro: 11 Best Hikes For Different Seasons

 WHERE TO STAY:

-A trip to Kapitanovo lake can be done during one day from Kotor or Budva, or if being on the way from/to Durmitor National Park to/from the coast.
+A trip to Kapitanovo Lake can be done as a day trip from Kotor, Budva, or Tivat, or when on the way from/to Durmitor National Park to/from the coast.
+You can also camp near the lake, stay in Savnik or combine with a trip to Zabljak.

 In Savnik, I personally can recommend Eco Selo Nevidio.
 Even if you don’t get to stay here, stop for lunch or coffee at their village-like restaurant with a lovely view.

-7. Trek to the Mountainous Lakes – Stabansko Lakes
+10. Trek to the Mountainous Lakes – Stabansko Lakes

 The difficulty of this hike is average.
-In some parts of the forest the trail goes up 45 degrees and since it’s covered with a lot of leaves, it can be easy enough to go astray.
+In some parts of the forest, the trail goes up 45 degrees and since it’s covered with a lot of leaves, it can be easy enough to go astray.
 Although red marks on tree trunks and stones will not let you lose your way.

 Most of the trail runs in the shade of trees in a deciduous forest.
 There are no people on this path since no one really knows about this beauty.
 The lakes are small and not promoted as much as nearby Black Lake in Durmitor.
 Introverts will definitely love it there.